Convex ordering and quantification of quantumness: Classical Operations

-This means classical operations are compatible with the order $\preceq$, and they cannot increase the nonclassicality.
-The experimental interpretation of these operations have been given.
-Therefore, the order given in Definition~\ref{Def:Preorder} can be generalized by using Theorem~\ref{Theo:ClassOp}. \begin{definition} A quantum state $\rho$ has a lower or equal order of nonclassicality than the state $\rho'$, $\rho\preceq\rho'$, iff

-\end{definition} Condition~(ii) in Theorem~\ref{Theo:ClassOp} proves that the NO includes the previous Definition~\ref{Def:Preorder}.
-In addition, the Definition~\ref{Def:NO} delivers that all quantum states below a given state $\rho$ can be written as $\Lambda(\rho)$ for a classical operation $\Lambda$.
+This means that classical operations are compatible with the order $\preceq$, and they cannot increase the quantumness of the initial state.
+Therefore, the order given in Definition~\ref{Def:Preorder} can be generalized by using Proposition~\ref{Theo:ClassOp}. \begin{definition} A quantum state $\rho$ has a lower or equal order of nonclassicality than the state $\rho'$, $\rho\preceq\rho'$, iff $\exists\Lambda\in\mathcal{CO}:\rho=\Lambda(\rho').$ They have the same nonclassicality, $\rho\cong\rho'$, if $\rho\preceq\rho'\wedge\rho'\preceq\rho$. \end{definition} This quantumness ordering prescription naturally generalizes the previous convex ordering with respect to $\mathcal C$ by including classical operations $\mathcal{CO}$.
+Condition~(ii) in Proposition~\ref{Theo:ClassOp} proves that the ordering includes the previous Definition~\ref{Def:Preorder}.
+In addition, the Definition~\ref{Def:NO} implies that all quantum states below a given state $\rho$ can be written as $\Lambda(\rho)$ for a classical operation $\Lambda$.
 Therefore it simply follows